datasaur-ai/robosaur/readme.md

 # Robosaur

-This is a project template to start automatic your labeling workflow with Datasaur.
+This is a project template to start automating your labeling workflow with Datasaur.

 ## Requirements:
 - NodeJS 12.16.0 or newer